maorcc/hassio-addon-transmission/transmission/DOCS.md

 2. `rpc-host-whitelist-enabled`=false.
 You can enable this if you also set the "rpc-host-whitelist" option to your Home Assistant host name.

-3. `download-dir` is where Transmission will put the files it downloadeds.
-The default is set to "/share/download".
-You can set it to any location either under `/media` or `/share`.
-This can also be changed using the web UI.
+3. `download-dir`="/share/download".
+This is where Transmission will put the files it downloadeds.
+You can set it to any directory name either under "/media" or under "/share".

 ## How to Use